Pig owners and keepers NLIS requirements

 Tattooing equipment including strikers, numbers and ink can be ordered through most stock and station agents or at local rural merchandise stores.

-PigPass is a national tracking system that provides real time information on the movements of pigs in Australia.
+PigPass is a national tracking system that provides information on the movements of pigs in Australia.

 PigPass is designed to link pigs to properties via their PICs, ear tags and tattoos and pig movement documentation (the PigPass NVD).